Political positions of John Edwards: Energy independence and stopping global warming

 John Edwards' positions on energy are documented on his 2008 presidential campaign website.

-In March 2007 he was the first presidential candidate to make his campaign "carbon neutral."
+In March 2007, he was the first presidential candidate to make his campaign "carbon neutral."
 He started buying carbon offsets to reduce his carbon emissions and having his offices buy recycled paper products.

 One of the main focuses of his campaign was fighting global warming.
 He has said "Why has America not addressed global warming in a serious way?
 There's a very simple answer for that.
 Oil companies, power companies, gas companies and their lobbyists in Washington, D.C."
 He voted against drilling in the Arctic five times, and supports the standard that would require renewable sources to be the source of 10 percent of America's electricity by 2020.

 Edwards endorses the widespread goal of 80% reductions of greenhouse gas emissions below 1990 levels by the year 2050.
-He has denounced the Bush administration for not signing the Kyoto treaty and supports the McCain-Lieberman bill to establish a cap-and-trade system to reduce carbon dioxide emissions.
+He has denounced the George W. Bush administration for not signing the Kyoto treaty and supports the McCain-Lieberman bill to establish a cap-and-trade system to reduce carbon dioxide emissions.
 This would involve capping emissions, reducing the cap every year, and auctioning off the right to emit a certain quantity of greenhouse gases.
 He would then use this estimated $10 billion to fund research for alternative energy sources, in an effort to end the United States reliance on imported foreign oil.